mdolab/idwarp/doc/building.rst

-.. _pyWarpUstruct_building:
+.. _IDWarp_building:

 Building
 --------

-All the core computations in :ref:`pyWarpUstruct` are coded in Fortran.
-It is therefore necessary to build this library before using :ref:`pyWarpUstruct`.
+All the core computations in :ref:`IDWarp` are coded in Fortran.
+It is therefore necessary to build this library before using :ref:`IDWarp`.

-To see a list of architectures that :ref:`pyWarpUstruct` has been known to compile on run::
+To see a list of architectures that :ref:`IDWarp` has been known to compile on run::

    make